HRV & COHERENCE

 What to track and how to make sense of it

 When to measure: Morning HRV (taken within 5 minutes of waking, before getting out of bed) gives the most consistent baseline.
-Night-time averages from wearables that track continuously are also useful but measure something slightly different.
+Night-time averages from wearables that track continuously are also useful — they show how your system recovers during sleep, which is related to but distinct from your waking baseline.

-What the numbers mean: What the numbers mean if you're wondering how to improve heart rate variability: there's no universal "good" HRV.
+What the numbers mean: There's no universal "good" HRV.
 Your baseline is yours.
-What matters is the trend over time, the variability of the variability (how much your HRV fluctuates day to day), and how quickly it recovers after stressors.
-A rising 7-day average suggests improving regulatory capacity.
-A declining trend or reduced variability often precedes burnout, illness, or overtraining.
+What matters is the trend over time, how much your HRV fluctuates from day to day (sometimes called the variability of the variability), and how quickly it recovers after stressors.
+A rising 7-day average suggests your system is moving in the right direction.

 The key metric: RMSSD (root mean square of successive differences) is the most commonly used time-domain measure.
 Most wearables report this or a derivative.
 Don't get lost in the numbers — track the direction.